cmodii/pngme/README.md

 }
 ```
 > [!WARNING]
-> PNG files contain the IHDR, IDAT and IEND chunks by default, they do not contain any sort of valid string data, although it's not handled you should NOT tamper with those chunks or use their type codes.
+> PNG files contain the `IHDR`, `IDAT` and `IEND` chunks by default, they do not contain any sort of valid string data, although it's not handled you should NOT tamper with those chunks or use their type codes.

 ### decode
-``print`` is more convenient for viewing chunks but it gets tedious to keep track of one chunk so to view the data inside a chunk you can use the ``decode``command
-Following up with the above example:
+``print`` is more convenient for viewing chunks but it gets tedious to keep track of one chunk so to view the data inside a chunk you can use the ``decode``command<br />Following up with the above example:
 ```sh
 $ pngme print john_cena.png cena
 # Prints the following success message: